 - Can couples survive an affair?

 With the right Therapist couples can find their way to a deeper and more intimate bond after an affair despite the feelings of wanting to leave or fantasizing about a divorce.
-Notable author and Therapist Ester Perel states, “an affair doesn’t necessarily end a marriage and can possibly make it stronger.”
+An affair doesn’t have to end a marriage.
+It can possibly make it stronger.

 Recovering from infidelity involves the willingness of unfaithful spouses to demonstrate sincere regret and remorse.

 - Teamwork; both spouses must be fully committed to the hard work of getting their marriage back on track.

 - The unfaithful partner must be willing to end the affair (sexual or emotional) and do whatever it takes to win back the trust of his or her spouse.

 - Honesty (transparency) is the most important factor in rebuilding the marriage.
 The future possibilities for the marriage are not determined by what happened in the affair; they are determined by what happens after the affair is known.

 - The betrayed spouse must be willing to find ways to manage overwhelming emotions so, as a couple, they can begin to sort out why the affair happened, and more importantly, what needs to change so that it never happens again.

 - Affairs are less about love and more about boundaries.
 Affairs can happen in good marriages.

 - The major attraction in an affair is NOT the love partner but the positive mirroring of the self –“the way I look when I see myself in the other person’s eyes.”